HashemiScience/ali/content/home/about.md

 # Biography

+I am a scientist with interests in perceptual learning, face perception, attention, and memory.
+I use psychophysics, electroencephalography (EEG), and pupillometry to collect data.
+I am proficient in MATLAB (PsychToolbox, EEGLAB) for data collection and processing, and in R/RStudio for data analysis and visualization.

-I completed my PhD in the Vision and Cognitive Neuroscience Lab at McMaster University, under the supervision Allison Sekuler and Patrick Bennett.
-My general interest is in vision science, with particular focus on using psychophysical techniques to study perceptual learning and face perception.
+My PhD in the Vision and Cognitive Neuroscience Lab at McMaster University was focussed on the neural mechanisms of face perception and perceptual learning.
+The thesis in its entirety can be accessed here, and in these published papers and conference posters.

+I am currently a post-doctoral fellow at the Rotman Research Institute at Baycrest Health Sciences.
+My current focus is on investigating the population-level dynamics of adult EEG throughout the lifespan using a massive, novel dataset collected using the Muse.
+I am also working to dissociate age-related perceptual and cognitive deficits in healthy and clinical populations of older adults.